OpenTenBase/OpenTenBase/kubernetes/README.md

 Refer to the [KubeBlocks installation guide](https://kubeblocks.io/docs/release-0.8/user_docs/installation/install-with-kbcli/install-kbcli) to install the `kbcli` and  KubeBlocks control plane on your Kubernetes cluster.

-## Deploy OpenTenBase KubeBlocks Add-on
+## Deploy OpenTenBase Add-on

-To deploy the OpenTenBase KubeBlocks add-on on your Kubernetes cluster, follow these steps:
+To deploy the OpenTenBase add-on on your Kubernetes cluster, follow these steps:

 ```bash
 $ helm install opentenbase ./opentenbase